Laguna1989/obsidian_notes/Learnings/Talks/Kate Gregory - Emotional Code.md

     - Tests are complete and well documented
 - I use modern constructs, libraries and tools
     - I have the mentality of always learning
-    - Toos not for the sake of tools
+    - Tools not for the sake of tools
 - Commitment to the future
     - For myself and for the Teams success

 ## Call to Action

 - Care about those who write/wrote the code you maintain
-- Show condifence, be generous and empathic
+- Show confidence, be generous and empathetic
 - Choose which emotions to show in your code